 Mary is available to help students prepare their résumés, cover letters and bios, and assist with job searches.
 And now you can book your appointment online!
 Visit this site to see Mary's availability.
 Don't see a time that works with your schedule?
 Send Mary an email at email@example.com

 Once your appointment is confirmed, Mary will ask you to email a copy of your current documents via email as an MS Word document.
 Prior to sending, please take some time to review the handbooks and guides available below and make any adjustments necessary following those guidelines.

 If you are able to do so, it is helpful to bring your own laptop to your appointment to facilitate editing your documents during the appointment.

 Below is an overview of each type of document to help you get started with this process.

-A cover letter (also called "letter of interest" or "letter of intent") is submitted to the employer in addition to your résumé.
+A cover letter (also referred to as a "letter of interest" or "letter of intent") is submitted to the employer in addition to your resume.
 It should state that you are applying for a particular position or opportunity and summarize how your specific qualifications and objectives fit that opportunity.
 Typically a single page in length, a cover letter also showcases your writing skills.
 For more assistance, please consult the Cover Letter Handbook

+.
 We also suggest visiting the DePaul Career Center

 A bio is a short biographical statement used as promotional material for nearly all music careers.
 For more help writing your bio, check out our Musician Bio Guide.